 In addition to the contractual principles governing investigation, some investigation duties have been found in some cases to arise out of the insurance companies' marketing and advertising promises.
 Some courts have found that the advertising slogans established a fiduciary relationship between the parties resulting in the insurance company’s duty to disclose known facts to the insured.

-If you have questions regarding your insurance companies investigation of your insurance claim contact the Givens Law Group for a free case evaluation.
+If you have questions regarding your insurance companies investigation of your insurance claim contact Robert Sparks Attorneys for a free case evaluation.